brentos123/Enterprise-Linux-Infrastructure-Lab/README_2.md

 ### Issue: wrong network, dynamic IP

-Running `ip a` after boot showed the VM had picked up a dynamic IP (`192.168.93.130`) from VMware's default NAT network — not the isolated lab subnet I wanted it on.
+Running `ip a` after boot showed the VM had picked up a dynamic IP (`192.168.93.130`) from VMware's default NAT network, not the isolated lab subnet I wanted it on.

 **Root cause:** the VM's network adapter was still set to VMware's default NAT mode instead of the host-only `VMnet1` switch I'd built for the lab.